+From a revenue impact perspective, losing a customer costs a business $243 on average.
 When you prioritize customer retention, the impact is obvious: you don't lose as many customers.

 The most common way to measure how effective your retention efforts are is by calculating churn rate.

 To calculate your churn rate, figure out how many customers you have at the start of a time period.
-Divide that by the total customers who canceled during that same time period.
+Divide that by the total number of customers who canceled during that same time period.
 Multiply by 100 to get a percentage, and you've got your churn rate.